Spread the love

 Groningen is a port city in the northern Netherlands that boasts a long and rich maritime history.
 Founded in the 11th century, Groningen quickly became an important trading hub and was one of the most prosperous cities in the region.
 The city’s port was an important point of entry for Dutch settlers and traders, and the city’s architecture reflects this history.
 Groningen is home to some of the Netherlands’ most impressive maritime attractions, such as the Groninger Museum, which chronicles the city’s maritime past.

-See also Exploring the Stunning Coastal Towns of Wales
+See also Exploring the Best Coastal Towns in Oregon

 Gdansk